 This blog post is part of a sponsored collection of projects created in partnership with Cricut.*

-Onto the SVG/cut file.
-As ever, the cut files (SVG) are completely free for you to download and use (for personal use).
-You’ll find the files to download here and I’ll also link it through the the blog tutorial over on the Cricut UK Blog.
+Over the next month I’ll be showing you how to make these Ramadan Countdown Calendars, cards, Cake toppers and personalised gift bags.
+The cut files (SVG) are completely free for you to download and use for personal use.
+You’ll find the files to download here and I’ll also link it through the the blog/videos tutorials over on the Cricut UK Blog/Instagram.

 *This is a sponsored post in collaboration with Cricut.
 All views and opinions are my own.